-1. Take subway line 8 and get off at China Art Museum.
+1. Take Line 8 and get off at Zhonghua Yishugong (China Art Museum) Station.

-2. Take bus no. 82, 164, 454 or 1030 and get off at Xueye Road Shangnan Road Station.
-Then you need to keep walking until you find a crossroad, turn right and walk along the Shangnan Road around 400 yards (366 meters) to find the museum.
+1. Take bus no. 83, 314, 454, 1049 or Nanchuan Line and get off at Xueyelu Shangnanlu Station.
+Then you need to keep walking until you find a crossroad, turn north and walk along the Shangnan Road around 300 meters (330 yards) to find the museum.

-3. Take City Sightseeing Bus to get to the museum directly.
+2. Take City Sightseeing Bus Line 3 to get to the museum directly.

-1. One ID number or Passport No. is valid for one ticket.
+1. One ID or passport is valid for one ticket.

 |Opening Time||10:00 to 18:00 from Tuesday to Sunday (No entry after 17:00) |